47degrees/arrow-slides/src/main/arrow-meta.md

 ### KEEP: Kotlin Evolution and Enhancement Process

 * Hosted in GitHub: https://github.com/Kotlin/KEEP
-* It holds proposals for the Kotlin Programming Language.
+* It holds proposals for Kotlin
-* The proposals are colloquially known as KEEPs.
-* New KEEPs are submitted as pull requests.
+* New KEEPs are submitted as pull requests
-* Some KEEPs have their own repository (for specification and discussions).
+* Some KEEPs have their own repository

 Note:

 [Raquel]

+(read the list)

+2. also known as KEEPs

+4. for specification and discussions

-(read the list) So here we go!
+So here we go!

 ---